PTAB

 • Title: Systems and Methods for Enhanced Efficiency Auxiliary Power Supply Module

-• Brief Description: The ’021 patent discloses a power supply for a solar system having a two-stage power converter.
-The system includes a control circuit designed to prevent false starts when the solar panel provides insufficient power by using a switchable preload resistor and a "break before make" delay mechanism.
+• Brief Description: The ’021 patent describes a power supply for a solar system that uses a two-stage architecture.
+The system includes a control circuit to manage the transition between a deactivated state (at low input power) and an enabled state, preventing false starts and ensuring stable power delivery to a microcontroller.

 3. Grounds for Unpatentability